jyothisriprabhakargit/DevEilixr/README.md

 # Agentic Ethereum Hackathon India

-# 🛠 Project Title - CarbonOffsetAgentSDK (Team GreenLedger)
+# 🛠 Project Title - Carbon Offset Agent SDK
+# Team Name - DevElixir

 Welcome to our submission for the Agentic Ethereum Hackathon by Reskilll & Geodework!
 This repository includes our project code, documentation, and related assets.